SkyLundy/Mailchimp-For-FormBuilder/README.md

 # FormBuilder Mailchimp Processor

-A highly configurable add-on for the ProcessWire FormBuilder module that adds Mailchimp list subscriptions to new and existing forms.
+A highly configurable add-on for the ProcessWire FormBuilder module that adds Mailchimp subscriptions to new and existing forms.

 This is alpha software.
 Please test thoroughly and file issues if you encounter bugs.